biomedengsam/Bookmark-collector/README.md

 I had different bookmarks on different social media platforms, websites I had bookmarks on my phone, bookmarks on my laptop ....everywhere.

-Then the idea for the project came I designed a web application to collect any useful bookmark from anywhere I find.
+Then the idea for the project came I designed a web application to collect and save any useful bookmark from any resource.
 In this app you can

 * Login or create a new account
 * Create a new bookmark